rubin-dp0/delegate-contributions-dp02/cmdline_custom_coadd/cmdline_solutions.md

 Note that the above `pipetask run` command specifies the same output `-o` location as you used in the command line custom coadd tutorial.
 You could specify a different output location for the source detection outputs, if desired.

-An example log file obtained by running the above `pipetask run` source detection command is provided in the `logs` subdirectory, named `logs/detection.log`.
+An example log file obtained by running the above `pipetask run` source detection command is provided here in the `logs` subdirectory, named `logs/detection.log`.

 Running the above source detection command takes roughly a minute or slightly longer.